evilsoft/crocks/CODINGSTANDARDS.md

 * `npm run lint` to check for styling issues
 * `npm run spec:dev` to have tests running while coding
 * `npm run spec:coverage` to ensure coverage is within expected levels
+* `npm run test` to run all things that will run on CI

 ## Coding Standards